Who's Behind Listverse?

-10 Amazing Stories Of People Who Woke Up From Comas
+10 Amazing Stories of People Who Woke up From Comas

 Unlike many TV and movie depictions of the condition, being in a coma is a very serious condition that can have long-lasting effects.
-Most comas do not last more than a few weeks, but there are people who are stuck in one for months or years.
+Most comas do not last more than a few weeks, but some people are stuck in one for months or years.
 The longer a person is in a coma, the less likely they are to wake up.
 While the time spent in the coma may differ, the stories of these people waking up are quite remarkable.

 In 2008, 60-year-old retired baker Sam Carter had fallen into a coma from severe anemia, which occurs when a person’s red blood cell count gets too low or the blood lacks hemoglobin.
 In the hospital in Staffordshire, England, Carter had been in a coma for three days, and he was given a 30 percent chance of recovering.
 The doctor suggested to his wife that she should play some music for him.
 His wife got a set of headphones and put them on her husband, playing the Rolling Stones classic “(I Can’t Get No) Satisfaction.”
 Amazingly, once the song was played, Sam opened his eyes.

-Sam says that the song gave him a new energy, and pulled him out of the coma.
+Sam says that the song gave him a new energy and pulled him out of the coma.
 He doesn’t remember much from the coma, but he remembered hearing that song.
 The song also had special meaning to him as it was the first single he ever bought when he was 17 years old.
 He said it gave him the push he needed to wake up.

-In early 2012, 32-year-old Sarah Thomson got a blood clot on her brain and it ultimately led to her being in a coma for 10 days.
+In early 2012, 32-year-old Sarah Thomson got a blood clot on her brain, and it ultimately led to her being in a coma for 10 days.
 When she awoke, she thought it was the year 1998.
 She thought that her favorite band, the Spice Girls, were still together, and she didn’t know Michael Jackson was dead.

 More importantly, she didn’t recognize her children or husband.
 In 1998, Thomson was 19 years old, had just given birth to her first son, and was still with her ex.
 So, when her children came in, she was expecting that her eldest would be a baby.
 Instead, he was 14 years old.
 She didn’t even remember the other two children.
 As for her husband, she thought he was someone who worked at the hospital.